szalony9szymek/anonymous/README.md

-# Anonfiles.com uploader for bash
+# Unofficial anonfiles.com uploader for bash
 # TO USE THIS YOU NEED TO HAVE CURL INSTALLED
 Use at your own responsibility!
 Download from releases.